dimetron/kind-tekton-gradle-example/README.md

 ## What is Included

 - all tools as docker image ```docker exec -it dev-tools zsh```
-- scripts to bootstrap local k8s cluster with Kind https://kind.sigs.k8s.io
+- gradle one click scripts to bootstrap local k8s cluster with Kind https://kind.sigs.k8s.io
 - latest Tekton pipelines and triggers with dashboard

 - Dashboard v0.8.2  http://localhost:8080/#/about